veeambestpractise/Jekyll_theme/README.md

 # Jekyll_theme

-New testing platform for V10 theme
+# This will be the new testbed for the V10 Theme